brooklyn beckham’s guide to taking great pics | read | i-D

 He owes it all to his dad…

 "When I moved to London my dad bought me my first camera.
-I started taking some photos and realised how much I loved the whole process.
+I started taking some photos and realized how much I loved the whole process.
 From there I began carrying a camera with me everywhere.
 Literally everywhere.
-I studied photography at college and learnt more, and I'm going to do a degree in it next."
+I studied photography at college and learned more, and I'm going to do a degree in it next."

 He like to keep things natural…